DTAS Resilience Fund — Proposal

 - ✓ Declaration of interests — already a standing agenda item

-- ✓ Andrea Loudon joined board with governance focus
+- ✓ Adrienne Loudon joined board with governance focus

 Needs specialist expertise (resilience funding)